Arab war planes bomb Yemen; exiles report U.S.-Houthi talks

 A Saudi Interior Ministry spokesman said a border guard was killed and seven others were wounded on Saturday in the Najran region by rocket attacks from inside Yemen.

-Saudi Arabia had claimed success last month in removing the threat of heavy weapons to the kingdom and its neighbors, but the air war and border clashes have persisted.
+Saudi Arabia had claimed success last month in removing the threat of heavy weapons to the kingdom and its neighbours, but the air war and border clashes have persisted.

 Human Rights Watch said in a report on Sunday that three bombings it had investigated in the northern province of Saada used cluster bombs, which are banned by most countries, adding that it suspected the munitions were fired by Saudi-led forces.